Cambalab/ns-vue-radio/docs/Firebase-configuration-guide.md

 `tns run android --bundle`

-* Una vez que la aplicación inició y se registró el Firebase
+* When init the app and you are registered on Firebase

 ![10](./images/FirebaseConfigurationGuide/10s.png)